 - E.M.
 Goldratt, Jeff Cox, The Goal

-If you’ve found a book on cultural differences which is not on this list, please send me an email at email@example.com and I will promptly add it.
+If you’ve found other books about cultural differences which is not on this list, please send me an email at firstname.lastname@example.org and I will promptly add it.

 Get a Taste of How Chris Presents, Watch his TEDx Talk

 Call Directly: +32476524957

 If you're looking for an Engaging, Exciting and Interactive speaker on the subject of Intercultural Management & Awareness you came to the right place.